 In the recent years, new discoveries have been made concerning the mechanisms involved in psoriasis.
-These discoveries have opened the way for new treatments for psoriasis, which we will introduce here.
+These discoveries have opened the way for new treatments for psoriasis.

 Up to the beginning of the eighties, psoriasis was thought to be caused by a hyperproliferation of epidermal keratinocytes (cells of the surface of the skin which produce keratin, a molecule essential to its consistency), and to a loss of their differentiation.
 The skin inflammation was considered to be a side effect of the illness.
 Today, it has been demonstrated the psoriasis is an illness mediated by T cells (cells of the immune system) : it is an activation of the immune system that leads to a too rapid proliferation of the keratinocytes.